gochaos-app/gochaos-app.github.io/content/language/job_basics/_index.md

 ### Chaos config.
 * tag: Single tag to find resources (for both k8s and cloud providers).
 * chaos: Parameter that performs a specific action on resources found, depends on resource.
-* count: Integer that defines the number of resources to apply the chaos paramenter mentioned above.
+* count: Integer that defines the number of resources to apply the chaos parameter mentioned above.